EDUCBA

 Tips:

-• The BETWEEN operator is very useful while performing NON-EQUI Join on range based condition.
+• The BETWEEN operator is handy while performing NON-EQUI Join on range-based conditions.

-• The function can be used to match the column data format and values format with each other.
+• The function can match the column data format, and values format with each other.

 Conclusion

-Oracle BETWEEN … AND … is an operator that allows us to make a range based search and fetch the record(s) which falls in the range.
-By using NOT keyword with this operator, records can be fetched which doesn’t fall in the range.
-In other words, by using NOT keyword with this operator, record(s) can be excluded from the result set which falls in the given range.
+Oracle BETWEEN … AND … is an operator that allows us to do a range-based search and fetch the record(s) that falls in the range.
+You can retrieve records that do not fall within the specified range by using the NOT keyword in conjunction with this operator.
+To exclude records within a specific range, use the operator with the NOT keyword.

 Recommended Articles